Growing a Better Future: Nashwaak Valley and Fredericton Area Community Food Security Project

 - Project lead: Amy Floyd, UNB Senior Policy Analyst – Community Food Security

-- Graduate student researcher: Jessica Wall, Candidate, UNB Masters in Applied Health Research
+- Graduate student researcher: Jessica Wall, Candidate, UNB Masters candidate in Interdisciplinary Studies

 - Susan O’Donnell, RAVEN primary investigator